dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### Analyze Branch Misprediction Rate {#sec:secLBR_misp_rate}

 Thanks to the mispredict bit in the additional information saved inside each record, it is also possible to know the misprediction rate for hot branches.
 In this example we take a C-code-only version of the 7-zip benchmark from the LLVM test-suite.[^7] The output of perf report is slightly trimmed to fit nicely on a page.
-The following use case is suppoted on Intel and AMD:
+The following use case is supported on Intel and AMD.
+According to ARM's BRBE specification, it can be supported, but due to unavailability of processors that implement this extension, it is not possible to verify.

-[TODO]: what about ARM BRBE?

 ```bash
 $ perf record -e cycles -b -- ./7zip.exe b